Configuring system logging

 Cloud Foundry system components and apps constantly generate log and metrics data.
 If your deployment is configured to use the Loggregator Firehose Architecture and the log and metrics data input to a Doppler exceeds its buffer size for a given interval, data can be lost.

-Refer to loggregator-agent-release on GitHub for the indicators for the syslog agent.
+See loggregator-agent-release on GitHub for the indicators for the syslog agent.

-Refer to log-cache-release on GitHub for the indicators for Log Cache.
+See log-cache-release on GitHub for the indicators for Log Cache.

 Review the cf-deployment operations files on GitHub that provide for common customizations.